brandonkevinwee/oauth2-desktop-api/README.md

 # OAuth2 Token Extractor for Desktop Applications

 Easy to use OAuth2 Token Extractor for desktop applications.
+Tested with Spotify.

 Notes:
 1. Allow http://localhost:8080 in your Application dashboard's Redirect URL